Heather Peace: Singing career

-Peace worked in this new album with producer James Lewis, both having a "duty of care" on it.
-Her focus on her music (she took a break from acting), as well as the extensive work on the album, that did not finish until they both (musician and producer) were perfectly satisfied with it, concluded in The Thin Line, an album she is incredibly proud of.
+Peace worked on a second album with producer James Lewis, both having a "duty of care" on it.
+She took a break from acting to focus on it, and released The Thin Line, an album she is incredibly proud of.
 Following the release of the album, Peace performed in a number of festivals over the summer.
 The Thin Line tour, during which Peace and her band performed the songs from the new album, took place in October 2014.
 An acoustic tour followed in March / April and September / October 2015.

-Peace announced her plans for a new EP, as well as a European and a full band UK Tour in Spring 2016.

-In February 2016, Peace launched a PledgeMusic project for the release of her new EP, Come Home.
+Peace announced her plans for an EP, as well as a European and a full band UK tour in Spring, 2016.
+In February 2016, Peace launched a PledgeMusic project for the release of her EP, Come Home.
 The support of her fans led to raising 75% of the funds in 24 hours, reaching the project target in under a week.
 The Come Home EP was released on 8 April 2016.

-For her new EP, Peace chose to work again with her producer from The Thin Line, James Lewis, and has said James brings out the best in her.
+For her EP, Peace chose to work again with her producer from The Thin Line, James Lewis, and has said he brings out the best in her.
 Peace described Come Home as a love story, from meeting to breaking up, in 20 minutes.

 Personal life and activism

 Peace came out as a lesbian to her mother when she was 19 years old, shortly after she broke up with her first girlfriend.
-Peace and longtime partner Ellie Dickinson entered into a civil partnership in 2013, and subsequently converted it to marriage in 2014.
+Peace publicly came out at the age of 34 after being threatened with being outed by a newspaper.
+She and longtime partner Ellie Dickinson entered into a civil partnership in 2013, and subsequently converted it to marriage in 2014.
 They have three daughters together: Annie Mary, born to Dickinson in April 2015, and twins Jessie and Lola, born to Peace in June 2017.

 Peace is a prominent supporter of LGBT equality causes.
 She is a patron of Manchester Pride and has recorded a video for Stonewall's "It Gets Better" campaign.
-She is involved in a number of related charities, including Diversity Role Models and The Albert Kennedy Trust.
+She is involved in a number of related charities, including Diversity Role Models and the Albert Kennedy Trust.

 Peace has hosted and curated her own "Heather Peace Presents" stage in several editions of Manchester Pride.
-In July 2016 Diva announced Peace as its new columnist.
+In July 2016, Diva announced Peace as its new columnist.
 Peace said it was an honour for her to be part of a magazine that was relevant to her coming out.

 In 2010, she was number 40 on the Independent on Sunday's Pink List, and number 10 in 2011.
-She was also voted number 18 on US website afterellen.com's 2011 Hot 100 list.
-She is also the only woman to have appeared twice on the cover of Diva Magazine in the space of six months.
+She was also voted number 18 on U.S. website AfterEllen's 2011 Hot 100 list.
+She is also the only woman to have appeared twice on the cover of Diva magazine in the space of six months.

+In May 2025, Peace confirmed she was undergoing treatment for breast cancer.